rknn-assistant/openWakeWord-rknn/README.md

 On Linux systems, both the [onnxruntime](https://pypi.org/project/onnxruntime/) package and [tflite-runtime](https://pypi.org/project/tflite-runtime/) packages will be installed as dependencies since both inference frameworks are supported.
 On Windows, only onnxruntime is installed due to a lack of support for modern versions of tflite.

+For hardware acceleration on Rockchip NPUs (e.g., RK3588, RK3568), openWakeWord also supports RKNN inference framework.
+See the [RKNN Integration](#rknn-integration) section for details.

 To (optionally) use [Speex](https://www.speex.org/) noise suppression on Linux systems to improve performance in noisy environments, install the Speex dependencies and then the pre-built Python package (see the assets [here](https://github.com/dscripka/openWakeWord/releases/tag/v0.1.1) for all .whl versions), adjusting for your python version and system architecture as needed.

 ```